ERP vs. Accounting Software: Differences Explained

 Designed to be used by finance teams and accounting departments, this software makes it easier to monitor revenue, sales, and invoicing.
 Tracking these metrics provides increased visibility into the profitability of your organization.
 They also create key financial reports such as profit and loss statements, balance sheets, and income statements.

-Sage Intacct is a powerful financial management system with a powerful report center.
+Sage Intacct is a strong financial management system with a detailed project financial summary tool.

 Exploring ERP Software

-Enterprise resource planning (ERP software) is an integrated suite of business applications designed to automate the back-office functions of your organization.
+Enterprise resource planning (ERP software) is an integrated suite of business applications designed to automate your organization’s back-office functions.
 This includes financials, sales, and operations with a focus on:

 • Financial management